openvswitch/ovs/CONTRIBUTING.md

   - A patch that modifies xenserver code should be tested on XenServer before submission.

-If you are using GitHub, then you may utilize the travis-ci.org and the GitHub Actions CI build systems.
-They will run some of the above tests automatically when you push changes to your repository.
-See the "Continuous Integration with Travis-CI" in the [INSTALL.md] file for details on how to set it up.
+If you are using GitHub, then you may utilize the GitHub Actions CI build system.
+It will run some of the above tests automatically when you push changes to your repository.

 Email Subject
 -------------